-Students officially graduate from Springfield College at the end of the term in which they have earned the required number of credit hours at a minimum overall grade point average of 2.0 or better, (assuming all financial requirements have been met).
-The College holds one graduation ceremony each year.
-It is held in the spring.
+Students officially graduate from Springfield College at the end of the term in which they have earned the required number of credit hours at a minimum overall grade point average of 2.0 or better (assuming all financial requirements have been met).
+The College holds one graduation ceremony each year in the spring.
 All graduates from the preceding quarters are eligible to participate in the ceremony.
-Graduates will be assessed a graduation fee as noted in the Tuition and Fees section of this catalog.
+Graduates will be assessed a graduation fee as noted in the "Tuition and Fees" in Appendix B.

-SATISFACTORY ACADEMIC PROGRESS FOR MODULAR PROGRAMS REQUIREMENTS
+SATISFACTORY ACADEMIC PROGRESS FOR MODULAR PROGRAMS